polvi/adsbx/README.md

-Invokes a ASDB Exchange radius query and logs the results to bigquery.
+Invokes a ADSB Exchange radius query and logs the results to bigquery.

 ```
    go get github.com/polvi/adsbx/cmd/radius-bq